xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 After cloned your repo, go to GitHub desktop and log in with your credential.
 We will need to add your repo to your local machine.
 To do this:
 - Click on *file* in the banner menu.
 - Click *clone repository*.
-- Find the repo .`UCGIS-Fullstack-Geovisualization-Workshop` in the list, or, search in the search bar.
+- Find the repo `UCGIS-Fullstack-Geovisualization-Workshop` in the list, or, search in the search bar.
 - Specify the location.
 You can also just leave to the default.
 - Click *clone* button.
 Then the software will clone your repo to the local disk.
 - The GitHub Desktop will ask you *"how are you planning to use this fork?"*.
 You should answer *"For my own purposes"*.